 I also saw three people I know today: (1) Dan Smith from the National Lawyers Guild; (2) Ian from school; and (3) Joel Kravetz from the Employment Justice Center.
 Dan and Ian I saw while I was on my bike, so I didn't say anything.
 Joel I met in the lobby of the EEOC office building.
 We shook hands briefly.
 He's an administrative law judge there and kind of an intimidating guy.

 To date we have gotten few (or no) recipes featuring these foods: favas or lima beans, soybeans, leeks, kohlrabi, corn, Jerusalem artichokes/sunchokes, fennel, okra, broccoli, cauliflower, figs, melons, nectarines, peaches, plums, and apricots.
-We were pleased to receive a few tofu and seitan recipes but are still seeking favorite recipes for tempeh.
+We were pleased to receive a few tofu and seitan recipes but are still seeking favorite recipes for tempeh.so, sign up as a contributor or a recipe tester and get cooking, eating--respectively.

 At the moment we also would particularly like to receive recipes for stirfry sauces and breads (yeast or quick) that use at least some whole wheat (or other whole grain) flour.
 Anyone have a scone recipe you particularly love?
 How about focaccia?